 Table 2 sets out the assumptions made for the asset allocations for the Projected Portfolio and the Reference Portfolio.
-The Authority seeks to enhance the Fund's performance by investing in certain alternative market and active management strategies, such as real estate, insurance linked assets, private equity (part of New Zealand equities) and global tactical asset allocation.
-These strategies are expected to result in a reduction in investment risk and/or an increase in returns, compared to the Reference Portfolio, after allowing for incremental costs.
+The Authority seeks to enhance the Fund's performance by investing in certain alternative market exposures, such as real estate, insurance linked assets, private equity and global tactical asset allocation, and active management strategies.
+These exposures and strategies are expected to result in a reduction in investment risk and/or an increase in returns compared to the Reference Portfolio, after allowing for incremental costs.

-Table 2: Assumed Asset Allocations of the Projected Portfolio and the Reference Portfolio
+Table 2: Assumed Asset Allocations of the Projected Portfolio and the Reference Portfolio as at 30 June 2012

-ASSET CLASS PROJECTED Portfolio % REFERENCE Portfolio %
+ASSET CLASS PROJECTED PORTFOLIO % REFERENCE Portfolio %

-Global Equities 42.1 55.0
+International Equities 42.4 55.0

 New Zealand Equities 9.4 10.0

-Fixed Interest 21.2 30.0
+Global Fixed Interest 22.6 30.0

-Commodity Futures 4.2 5.0
+Collateralised Commodity Futures 3.3 5.0

-Property 5.0
+Real Estate 5.0 n/a

-Multi-Asset Class 7.1
+Multi-Asset Class 7.0 n/a

-Catastrophe Risk 4.0
+Catastrophe Risk 5.1 n/a

-Life Settlements 4.0
+Life Settlements 1.9 n/a

-Global Tactical Asset Allocation 3.0
+Global Tactical Asset Allocation 3.3 n/a

 Total 100.0 100.0

-- The forecast assumes the projected asset allocation is rebalanced periodically. - The Board's forecast of the performance of the Fund depends on assumptions with respect to the returns (before tax) from each asset class in the asset allocation.
+- The Reference Portfolio is a simple, passively managed notional portfolio, which invests only in major liquid public markets. - The actual asset allocation for the Fund is rebalanced if required. - The Board's forecast of the performance of the Fund depends on assumptions with respect to the returns (before tax) from each asset class in the projected asset allocation.
 These assumptions are long term (see Table 3) and actual returns from each asset class over the next year may vary significantly from the long term return assumptions used.